ppy/osu-wiki/news/2025/2025-11-29-osu-world-cup-2025-quarterfinals-recap.md

     <iframe width="95%" style="aspect-ratio: 16 / 9;" src="https://player.twitch.tv/?video=2625886328&parent=osu.ppy.sh&autoplay=false&time=1h7m15s" frameborder="0" allowfullscreen="true" scrolling="no"></iframe>
 </div>

-In the Losers' Bracket, the highlight match featured the New Zealand roster on a quest to make a name for themselves in OWC taking on team France, looking to overcome their demons of the past with a new-look squad.
-It was a surprise to many to see New Zealand qualify as the #16 seed for this year's World Cup following a placement of #44 in 2024 and an early exit in 25–32nd in 2023, but those keeping close tabs on their roster knew they were on an upward trajectory and that they were capable of proving their Qualifier placement was no fluke.
-Their opponent in this year's Losers' Bracket Round 3 was seed #15 France, a team with a lengthy history of mixed results in OWC trying to reach the top 12 for the first time since 2022.
+In the losers' bracket, the highlight match featured the New Zealand roster on a quest to make a name for themselves in OWC taking on team France, looking to overcome their demons of the past with a new-look squad.
+It was a surprise to many to see New Zealand qualify as the #16 seed for this year's World Cup following a placement of #44 in 2024 and an early exit in 25th–32nd in 2023, but those keeping close tabs on their roster knew they were on an upward trajectory and that they were capable of proving their Qualifier placement was no fluke.
+Their opponent in this year's losers' bracket Round 3 was seed #15 France, a team with a lengthy history of mixed results in OWC trying to reach the top 12 for the first time since 2022.

 France got off to an excellent start in the match, opening with a break point and consolidating on their first pick of [HD3](https://osu.ppy.sh/beatmapsets/2218922#osu/4703382), but New Zealand put the pedal to the floor and reeled off five straight picks to take a commanding 5–2 lead, banking multiple match point opportunities.
 While France was able to put another point on the board on [DT4](https://osu.ppy.sh/beatmapsets/11558#osu/57382), New Zealand was not to be denied, picking and dominating [Remote Control](https://osu.ppy.sh/beatmapsets/351630#osu/774965) for a 6–3 victory.